miromannino/Justified-Gallery/README.md

 ## Release History

+### 3.6.2

+* fixed cssAnimation

 ### 3.6.1

 * bugfixes
 * lastRow option can be 'nojustify', which is the same as 'left', or it can be 'justify', 'center', 'right' or 'hide'.
 * refreshSensitivity option, to configure the change in width allowed (in px) without re-building the gallery
 * thumbnailPath to configure JG with a custom thumbnail selector, e.g. we want to do select the correct thumbnail changing only a suffix of the current filename

 	```